missing-semester-cn/missing-semester-cn.github.io/virtual-machines.md

 there's also a way to specify any external ports that should be available, and an _entrypoint_ that dictates what command should be run when the container is started (like a grading script).

+In a similar fashion to code repository websites (like [GitHub](https://github.com/)) there are some container repository websites (like [DockerHub](https://hub.docker.com/))where many software services have prebuilt images that one can easily deploy.

+## Exercises

+1. Choose a container software (Docker, LXC, …) and install a simple Linux image.
+Try SSHing into it.

+1. Search and download a prebuilt container image for a popular web server (nginx, apache, …)